 This depends on what you want to do.
-Some minor alterations and extensions, particularly to houses, can often be carried out without the need for planning permission.
+Some minor alterations, a conservatory or extension, particularly to houses, can often be carried out without the need for planning permission.

 The government has given a range of minor developments planning permission, so that you don't need to apply for extra permission for them.
 This is called 'permitted development'.

 You may also need planning permission to change the use of your property, for example from a shop to an office or the conversion of a dwelling into flats.
 In addition, the city council is intending to remove permitted development rights from 25 November 2018 in some parts of the city for the change of use of a typical dwellinghouse to a ‘small’ house in multiple occupation.
 This has been done through the introduction of an article 4 direction which it is intended will come into force on 25 November 2018.

 If you want a formal decision as to whether planning permission is required you will need to apply for a Lawful Development Certificate for which a fee is payable.
 Full details can be found on our submitting an application page.